eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/image_pane.rst

 field - supply a constant with **Use a fixed value**.
 Nested fields appear as dotted paths (for example ``header.payload``).
 Required fields are marked with ``*``.

+Each slot's field dropdown lists only fields of a compatible data type, so it offers different options depending on the slot: the pixel/compressed data slot lists byte-array fields, width, height, and step list numeric fields, encoding lists string or enum fields, and format lists string fields.

 * For **Raw image**: **Pixel data (bytes)** (required), **Width** (required), **Height** (required), **Encoding** (required), and **Step / row stride** (optional).
 Width, height, and step accept a fixed integer value; encoding accepts a fixed value from ``rgb8``, ``bgr8``, ``rgba8``, ``bgra8``,